ldd - list dynamic dependencies of executable files or shared objects

 Observing lazy loading can also reveal objects that are not required to satisfy any references.
 These objects, in this example, libnsl.so.1, are candidates for removal from the link-line used to build the object being inspected.

 Untrustworthy objects can be safely examined with dump(1), elfdump(1), elfedit(1), and with mdb(1), as long as the :r subcommand is not used.
-In addition, a non-superuser can use either the :r subcommand of mdb, or truss(1) to examine an untrustworthy executable without too much risk of compromise.
+In addition, a non-privileged user can use either the :r subcommand of mdb, or truss(1) to examine an untrustworthy executable without too much risk of compromise.
 To minimize risk when using ldd, mdb :r, or truss on an untrustworthy executable, use the UID "nobody".

 ldd can validate dependency use.
 Only when a symbol reference is bound to a dependency, is that dependency deemed used.
-With the –U option and the –U option, ldd prints warnings for any unreferenced, or unused dependencies that are loaded when file is loaded.
+With the –U option and the –u option, ldd prints warnings for any unreferenced, or unused dependencies that are loaded when file is loaded.
 These options are useful when symbol references are being checked.
 If the –r option is not in effect, the –d option is automatically enabled.

 A dependency that is defined by an object but is not bound to from that object is an unreferenced dependency.
 A dependency that is not bound to by any other object when file is loaded is an unused object.